ern2150/FVCR/broadcast-stats.md

-9/12/2021 | Legend of the Fist of the North Star compilation / Tom Cat - Tough Boy 9/12/2021 | IFD vs chickens / Xabungle end credits, original audio for shots and end music 7/13/2021 | Little Red Cynthia Hood vs Pit Fighter / Edwards Generation - That's How Much I Love Her 6/15/2021 | Wicker Thunderdome from Kickboxer's Fury into CHAMP / Eddie Johns - More Spell on You 6/10/2021 | Zar and the West Side Boys / Joji - Pretty Boy 5/27/2021 | Island Rydeen / Senor Coconut - Rydeen 5/27/2021 | Zoofunkel / Simon & Garfunkel - At the Zoo
+9/12/2021 | Legend of the Fist of the North Star compilation / Tom Cat - Tough Boy 9/12/2021 | IFD vs chickens / Xabungle end credits, original audio for shots and end music 7/13/2021 | Little Red Cynthia Hood vs Pit Fighter / Edwards Generation - That's How Much I Love Her 6/15/2021 | Wicker Thunderdome from Kickboxer's Fury (Death Cage 1988) into CHAMP / Eddie Johns - More Spell on You 6/10/2021 | Zar and the West Side Boys / Joji - Pretty Boy 5/27/2021 | Island Rydeen / Senor Coconut - Rydeen 5/27/2021 | Zoofunkel / Simon & Garfunkel - At the Zoo